Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 - Docker Toolbox needs to configure a Linux 64-bit VM.
 Set all virtualization features in the BIOS before running the Docker installation
 - Do not manually start the interactive session of the VM VirtualBox used by Docker Toolbox (and named "default") before running *Docker Quickstart Terminal*, but let this command start the VM; in case, close any *Docker Quickstart Terminal*, perform a `shutdown -h now` on the interactive session and wait for the VM to disappear.
 Then run *Docker Quickstart Terminal*.
 Notice that an error like `pywintypes.error: (2, 'WaitNamedPipe'...` occurs when the *Docker Quickstart Terminal* is activated after a manual startup of the interactive session of the VM.
 - `docker-compose up` does not install or copy the *openstreetmap-carto* package itself on the VM and accesses the one manually downloaded to the PC.
+- Importing the data needs a substantial amount of RAM in the virtual machine.
+If you find the import process (Reading in file: data.osm.pbf, Processing) being _killed_ by the Docker demon, exiting with error code 137, increase the Memory assigned to Docker (e.g. Docker Settings > Advanced > Adjust the computing resources).